 The recovery for local businesses and the angling community can take months or even years.
 We understand the challenges this poses to charter captains and guides, whose livelihood depends on the water.
 Our highest priority is offering support to our fishing communities affected by Ida.

 We are also committed to the long-term rebuilding of these fisheries and believe that raising capital to support the families and livelihoods that depend on the water is crucial.
-That’s why we’ve chosen to donate 100% of profits from aftco.com on September 8, 2021 and marshwear.com on September 7, 2021 to IGFA’s Worldwide Anglers Relief Fund (WARF).
+That's why we've decided to donate 100% of profits from aftco.com on September 8, 2021 and marshwear.com on September 7, 2021 to IGFA's Worldwide Anglers Relief Fund (WARF).

-Where the Money is Going
+Where the Money Is Going

 The Worldwide Anglers Relief Fund (WARF) was created by the IGFA and Costa Sunglasses in 2017 to address the catastrophic impact that natural disasters have on captains, guides, crews and outfitters who depend on recreational fishing for their livelihood.
 To date $140,000 has been distributed to recreational angling associations in the Florida Keys, Texas, Puerto Rico, the Florida Panhandle and the Bahamas.

-The WARF Fund is a pass through fund, meaning 100 % of funds collected will ultimately be distributed.
+The WARF Fund is a pass through fund, meaning 100% of donations collected will ultimately be distributed.
 This fund is administered by the IGFA, 501(c)(3).
-On the heels of Hurricane Irma’s impact on the Florida Keys, the program was created to help local charters and businesses get back on their feet as the economy recovered.
+On the heels of Hurricane Irma's impact on the Florida Keys, the program was created to help local charters and businesses get back on their feet as the economy recovered.
 It is not meant as an immediate response vehicle, and careful consideration of the ultimate grant distribution means it will take a few months for the funds to be fully deployed.
 If you are a guide looking for support, please contact Jack Vitek at (954) 924-4246 or email@example.com.

 AFTCO and our partners at Marsh Wear have generated $41,624 for this fund.
 This donation has not yet been distributed by the IGFA but is earmarked specifically for Louisiana.
 We will provide an update on how the funds will ultimately used.